How to export and download your Mastodon post archive

 How do I view the archive?

 This is a very good question!
 The Mastodon developers have provided no official way to view post archives.
-There are unofficial third party archive viewers, but these require a lot of technical knowledge to install and use.
+There are unofficial third party archive viewers, but these usually require a lot of technical knowledge to install and use.
 Here are some links to third party archive viewers:

 Can I upload my post archive to my new account on another server?

-No. The archive system is totally separate from the account transfer system, and the archive is NOT used in transferring accounts.
+Not on Mastodon.
+The archive system is totally separate from the account transfer system, and the archive is NOT used in transferring accounts.
 The archive is mainly intended for your own personal records, so that you have a private offline copy of your posts and attachments.
+There are no Mastodon servers which allow uploads of archives.
+If you attempt to upload it during an account transfer, it will just give you an error message.

 So, if I transfer my account to another Mastodon server, what happens to my old posts?